Federal Triangle: 1926

 The purchase of land delayed the construction program considerably over the next several years.
 Center Market, designed by architect Adolf Cluss and built in 1872, was the largest of the District of Columbia's markets, serving tens of thousands of people a day at a time when general stores and greengrocers were uncommon in the city.
 It was also a hub for transportation in the District of Columbia, as the city's trolley lines converged there.
 At the time it was built, it was the largest food market in the United States—with space for more than a thousand vendors, the city's first cold-storage vaults, its own ice storage facility, and its own artesian well.

-Center Market, however, occupied two blocks between 7th and 9th Streets NW on the north side of B Street NW.
+Center Market occupied two blocks between 7th and 9th Streets NW on the north side of B Street NW.
 As early as August 1926, planners recognized that relocating Center Market and purchasing land from owners eagerly seeking inflated prices from the federal government would delay the Federal Triangle project significantly.
 Early negotiations with private landowners in the area collapsed early on when owners demanded exorbitant prices for their properties, and the city and federal government began condemnation proceedings in late August 1926 against owners on B Street NW between 10th and 13th Streets.
 Federal legislation authorizing expanded, faster condemnation powers for the Federal Triangle areas was sought in November 1926, and passed a month later.

-Condemnation (under the old eminent domain law) of the final block necessary for the Internal Revenue building began in January 1927.
+In January 1927, condemnation (under the old eminent domain law) of the final block necessary for the Internal Revenue building began.
 The Commission of Fine Arts placed a ban on all non-federal construction in the area in February 1927.
 The relocation of Center Market began in July 1927.
 The final lot for the Internal Revenue site was not condemned and purchased until October 1927.
 Negotiations for the privately owned land at the Archives site began in late November 1927.
 Funds were furnished in February 1928 to buy the Southern Railway building at the southwest corner of 13th Street NW and Pennsvylania Avenue NW, which already housed a number of federal agencies (it was purchased in 1929).

-After six months, D.C. city officials finally began to consider a new location for Center Market.
+After six months, D.C. city officials began to consider a new location for Center Market.
 The new 1926 federal condemnation law was first used in October 1929 to condemn a set of parcels on the south side of D Street NW between 13th and 13½ Streets NW.
 A second set of parcels (Pennsylvania Avenue NW and B, 12th, and 13th Streets NW) was condemned under the new law in December 1930.
 The first land for the National Archives (later the Justice Department) building site was not acquired until July 1930 even though the site had been selected for development in November 1926.
 Center Market was not relocated until early 1931, more than four years after the process began.
 Additional land for the Justice and Post Office buildings was condemned in March and December 1931.

 Another major effort had to be made to condemn and remove railroad tracks from Federal Triangle, which had converged on the Center Market site.
 Although the Treasury Department had ordered the tracks lifted by April 1, 1931, this effort did not begin in earnest until early 1931.
 Negotiations over the price of the land and equipment broke down in February 1931, and the tracks had still not been removed by January 1932.
 Delay occurred in obtaining the Post Office land as well.
 Several parcels of land were not condemned until July 1, 1931—a single day before demolition on adjacent parcels of land began.
 The land for the Apex Building site was finally obtained through condemnation in July 1931.